Free Scale-Ready Assessment — see how your business scores on the 60-15-15 standard.Book yours →

 Speed of Onboarding

 A fractional CFO can start contributing within 1-2 weeks, bringing pre-built templates, investor relationships, and proven processes.
+In practice, most fractional CFO firms can begin onboarding within that same 1-2 week window.
 Full-time CFO searches take 3-6 months from posting to start date, then require another 2-3 months for the new hire to understand your business.
 For startups with limited runway, this time difference matters.

 Flexibility Post-Raise

-Fractional arrangements let you scale services up during fundraising and down afterward—paying only for hours you actually use.
+Fractional arrangements provide scalable financial leadership, letting you expand support during fundraising and contract it after the raise—paying only for hours you actually use.
 If you close a significant round and decide you want full-time leadership, many fractional CFOs can help recruit their replacement.
 This flexibility prevents getting locked into compensation structures that don’t fit post-raise priorities.

 Must-Have Services in a Fundraising Engagement

 Not all fractional CFO services offer the same depth of fundraising support.
-The best CFO services for startups deliver tailored finance services, providing comprehensive financial support and a suite of specialized services for startups at every growth stage—from early fundraising to scaling and exit planning.
-Choosing the right fractional CFO services is crucial to ensure your startup receives solutions aligned with your industry, growth objectives, and unique financial challenges.
+The best providers are fractional CFO firms offering strategic finance support tailored to different growth stages, providing comprehensive financial support and a suite of specialized services for startups at every growth stage—from early fundraising to scaling and exit planning.
+Choosing the right fractional CFO services is crucial to ensure your startup receives expert financial guidance aligned with your industry, goals, and financial decisions.
 The best providers combine technical financial modeling with strategic business thinking and investor relations experience.

 Cash-Flow Scenario Modeling